Although you can hire a professional exterminator company, you can get rid of bed bugs through DIY methods.

-Tea tree oil is a great solution if you don’t want to use alcohol for your bed bugs problem.
-The smell of this essential oil encourages the pest to leave the area immediately after they sense the smell.
+Tea tree oil is a great solution if you don’t want to use alcohol for your bed bug problem.
+The smell of this essential oil encourages the pest to leave the area immediately after it senses the smell.
 The essential oil affects their exoskeleton too.
-When using tea tree oil you will have a good smelling living space and you will also be free from bed bugs.
+When using tea tree oil you will have a good-smelling living space and you will also be free from bed bugs.

 #3.
 Blood orange oil

-This essential oil is the answer to your long-term bed bugs problem.
+This essential oil is the answer to your long-term bed bug problem.
 Blood orange oil is proven and one of the most effective ways to get rid of bed bugs successfully.

 Spray the oil on the surface or put the oil in a diffuser for the scent to be spread around your home to repeal the pests and prevent them from coming back.
 This process takes some time to become effective but will always be worth it.

 Lavender is a widespread plant that you can have in your home as it is known to be one of the insect repellents.
 The oil extracted from this plant is used as an essential oil, people love that odor but bed bugs hate it.
 Spray the oil on the infested areas and the smell will surely drive those nuisances away.
 Another good thing about lavender oil is it does not only keep bed bugs away but can also help improve your sleep.

 God old pepper.
 Our dishes love it but our “bed pets” hate every second of its smell, especially powdered ones.
 A simple sprinkle of powdered pepper will keep your home bed bug-free.
 The aroma and the active ingredients found in pepper will surely scare those pests away.
 The best thing is that it can be purchased in every store near you.